Get insider access

 Workshop

-The Neato D8 is a versatile robot vacuum.
-It delivers exceptional performance on bare floors and clears a good amount of debris on high-pile carpet.
+The Neato D8 is a mid-range robot vacuum.
+It boasts a LIDAR mapping sensor, and it delivers impressive overall debris-pickup performance on bare floors.
 It feels impressively well-built, has a broad suite of navigation features, and is decently easy to maintain.
 Unfortunately, it has somewhat high recurring costs and can struggle with sucking up fine debris on carpeted floors.

 Our Verdict

-The Neato D8 is a great choice for cleaning bare floors.
-It easily clears pet hair and small debris like rice without much of an issue, though it struggles a little with bulky material like cereal.
-It's impressively well-built and not overly difficult to maintain either.
-While its battery life is shorter than some other models, it should still provide a long enough runtime to clean most spaces.
-Unfortunately, it incurs quite a few recurring costs and can occasionally get stuck on obstructions like rug tassels.
+The Neato D8 is an alright choice for cleaning bare floors.
+It easily clears away medium-sized and large debris like rice or cereal on this surface type, but it does tend to leave behind some material along walls and in corners.
+It also might require another cleaning cycle to deal with fine debris left on this surface type.
+On the upside, it's impressively well-built and not overly difficult to maintain.
+While its battery life is shorter than that of some other models, it'll still provide a long enough runtime to clean most spaces.
+Unfortunately, it incurs several recurring costs and can occasionally get stuck on obstructions like rug tassels.

 Pros